allswellthatsmaxwell/Variancers/chapters/ch1.md

 If it was 1/40 for a year, then any given day’s probability was 1 / 40 * 365.
 She didn’t want to deal with the arithmetic, so she rounded it to 1 / 40 * 400.
 Four times four was 16, so this was the same as 1 / 16 * 1000.

-And to rollover… you usually had to be going pretty fast, and turning pretty hard, at the same time.
+And to roll over… you usually had to be going pretty fast, and turning pretty hard, at the same time.
 Davis had been going 30 miles an hour, which wasn’t very fast, and the turn wasn’t killer sharp, but it wasn’t the smoothest turn ever, either?
 But still not a case where you’d expect a rollover.
 So this was less likely than the 2% rollover rate.
 Uhh, maybe 0.1%?

 So… if the chance of him getting into an accident was 1 / 16 * 1000, and given that he’d gotten into an accident, the chance of it being a rollover was 0.1%… or 1 in 1,000… Then together… it was 1 / 16 * 1000 * 1000.